AKeyframe/Javascript-Cheatsheet/README.md

 ```
 All arrow functions are Function Expressions.
 [Ream More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

-`Paramaters`: are the placeholders for inputs the function should recieve
+`Paramaters`: are the placeholders for inputs the function should recieve.

 `Arguments`: are the specific values of the inputs we give the function when it's called.